GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

     --project $PROJECT
 ```

-Note: Older versions of gcloud might not support AR and require using GCR registry images in the `--flex-template-base-image` option.
+Note: Older versions of `gcloud` might not support Artifact Registry in the `--flex-template-base-image` option.
+You might need to upgrade `gcloud` or build the Flex Template from a `Dockerfile` using the instructions below.

 If you prefer to have a separate file to configure and build the Flex Template image (included in the example), such as a `Dockefile.flex_template` file, you can build the Flex Template as follows: